 Yes, Mullvad has a strict no-logs policy.
 Minimal diagnostics data is recorded on short-term memory that gets automatically deleted frequently.

-Yes, simply stop renewing your subscription at any time.
+You can cancel Mullvad by visiting the MyAccount page then simply stop renewing your subscription at any time.

 Is Mullvad safe in China?